Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-ConnectToEnvironmentsPrivately.md

 The most simple solution is to host a jumpbox on the virtual network of the Data Management Zone or Data Landing Zone to connect to the data services through private endpoints.
 The jumpbox would be an Azure Virtual Machine (VM) running Linux or Windows to which users can connect via Remote Desktp Protocol (RDP) or Secure Shell Protocol (SSH).

 Previously, jumpbox VMs had to be hosted with public IPs to enable RDP and SSH sessions from the public internet.
-Network Security Groups (NSGs) could be used to further lock down traffic to only allow connections from a limited number of public Ips.
+Network Security Groups (NSGs) could be used to further lock down traffic to only allow connections from a limited set of public Ips.
 However, this meant that a public IP needed to be exposed from the Azure environment, which again increased the attack surface of an organization.
 Alternatively, customers could have used DNAT rules in their Azure Firewall to expose the SSH or RDP port of a VM to the public internet, leading to similar security risks.

 Today, instead of exposing a VM publicly, customers can rely on Azure Bastion as a more secure alternative.
 Azure Bastion provides a secure remote connection from the Azure portal to Azure VMs over Transport Layer Security (TLS).
 Azure Bastion needs to be provisioned to a dedicated subnet (subnet with name `AzureBastionSubnet`) in the Azure Data Landing Zone or Azure Data Management Zone and can then be used to connect to any VM on that virtual network or a peered virtual network directly from the Azure portal.
 No additional clients or agents need to be installed on any VM.
 NSGs can again be used to allow RDP and SSH from Azure Bastion only.